danbev/learning-nodejs/README.md

 Another option might be to make uv_idle_start an varargs function and if the only one argument is passed (not null but actually missing) then assume that a nop-callback.
 But looking into a variadic function there is no way to know when there if an argument was provided or not (of the optional arguments that is).
 Currently I'm only adding a function for uv_idle_start_nop to uv-common.c to try this out and see if I can get some feedback on a better place for this.

+This task did not come to anything yet.
+Perhaps with libuv 2.0 libuv might accepts a null callback.

+### tcp\_wrap and pipe\_wrap